Orange County's Most Famous Attractions

 Coastal Orange County is surrounded by the largest ocean in the Pacific, home to more than 500 species of sea life.
 At The Aquarium of the Pacific in Long Beach, there are 12,500 sea animals on exhibit including the outdoor Shark Lagoon.
 The various galleries of the Long Beach aquarium explore the waters of Southern California, Baja and other major regions of the Pacific.
 Also showing at the aquarium is The Monsters of the Abyss, a multimedia event with state-of-the-art 3-D technology to bring you up and close to the most fearsome creatures of the deep.

 Pat Moore Foundation's drug & alcohol detox and alcohol & drug addiction treatment programs are licensed and certified by The State of California.
 We provide non-medical and medically managed detoxification (using Suboxone, Subutex, and Buprenorphine when appropriate) and primary residential treatment.
-Our individual homes are on a unique co-ed campus where we offer gender specific treatment.
 We are located in Costa Mesa, in Orange County, Southern California, close to Newport Beach and Huntington Beach, and only an hour's drive from Los Angeles and San Diego.
 To speak with a counselor, please call us 24-hours at (888) 426-6086 or if you'd like us to contact you.

 Note: All medical services are administered by medical professionals, which are facilitated and operated solely under the jurisdiction of a separate medical corporation.